Continuous-variable quantum communication: Continuous-variable quantum key distribution

-The work by~\cite{Kanitschar2023} establishes composable finite-size security for DM CV-QKD protocols using coherent states against collective attacks.
-The authors introduce a novel energy testing theorem, enabling to bound the weight of Alice's and Bob's state outside a finite-dimensional Hilbert space and prove security within Renner's $\epsilon$-security framework~\cite{Renner2006}.
-They utilize an argument based on the finite-detection range of real detectors to derive bounds for Bob's observables and Hoeffding's inequality to define an acceptance set.
-For states passing both the energy test and the acceptance test (the composable finite-size version of parameter estimation), the LHL against infinite-dimensional side-information~\cite{Tomamichel2012a} establishes a relationship between the achievable secure key length and the smooth-min entropy of the considered state.
-The application of AEP allows the rewriting of the smooth min-entropy in terms of the von Neumann entropy.
-To rigorously account for the numerical cutoff, a generalized version of the dimension reduction argument by~\cite{Upadhyaya2021} is applied, which introduces an additional weight-dependent correction term in the key rate formula.
-Subsequently, the secure key rate is numerically evaluated using an extended version of the framework proposed by~\cite{Coles2016, Winick2018, Lin2019}, where optimization over the density matrices in the acceptance set is performed.
-The method accommodates post-selection and considers non-ideal and trusted detectors.
-They report secure key rates for block sizes of $N=10^9$ and beyond under experimentally viable conditions.
-Additionally, in the limit of $N\rightarrow \infty$ their secure key rates converge to the rates reported by~\cite{Lin2019, Upadhyaya2021}.
-Furthermore, they discuss and address realistic and practically relevant non-unique acceptance scenarios, coining the notion of expected key rates under honest channel behavior, and attributing the non-zero abort probability of real protocols.
+The work~\cite{Kanitschar2023} established composable finite-size security for DM CV-QKD protocols using coherent states against collective attacks.
+The authors introduced a novel energy testing theorem, enabling the weight of Alice and Bob's state to be bounded outside a finite-dimensional Hilbert space and prove security within Renner's $\epsilon$-security framework~\cite{Renner2006}.
+They utilized an argument based on the finite-detection range of real detectors to derive bounds for Bob's observables and Hoeffding's inequality to define an acceptance set.
+For states passing both the energy test and the acceptance test (the composable finite-size version of parameter estimation), the LHL against infinite-dimensional side information~\cite{Tomamichel2012a} establishes a relationship between the achievable secure key length and the smooth min-entropy of the considered state.
+The application of the AEP allows the smooth min-entropy to be rewritten in terms of the von Neumann entropy.
+To rigorously account for the numerical cutoff, a generalized version of the dimension reduction argument of~\cite{Upadhyaya2021} that introduces an additional weight-dependent correction term in the key rate formula is applied.
+Subsequently, the secure key rate is numerically evaluated using an extended version of the framework proposed by~\cite{Coles2016, Winick2018, Lin2019}, in which optimization over the density matrices in the acceptance set is performed.
+The method accommodates postselection and considers nonideal and trusted detectors.
+They reported secure key rates for block sizes of $N=10^9$ and beyond under experimentally viable conditions.
+In addition, in the limit of $N\rightarrow \infty$, their secure key rates converge to the rates reported by~\cite{Lin2019, Upadhyaya2021}.
+Furthermore, they discussed and addressed realistic and practically relevant nonunique acceptance scenarios, coining the notion of expected key rates under honest channel behavior, and attributing the nonzero abort probability of real protocols.